captainalan/me/README.md

 - [ ] Put content on external "API" (host (static) JSON on Github)
 - [ ] Use AJAX in React hooks to get content
 - [x] Refactor components into separate files (try making a `src/components/` directory)
+- [ ] Find and use best practices for image src links

+Even more elaborate

+- [ ] Fetch XML and dynamically display blog content